ReactiveHTML/rimmel/README.md

 [![Stargazers repo roster for @reactivehtml/rimmel](https://reporoster.com/stars/reactivehtml/rimmel)](https://github.com/reactivehtml/rimmel/stargazers)

-Rimmel is a young project built with meticulous attention to detail and a bold vision: building a new web ecosystem that "just works", using the streams oriented paradigm.
+Rimmel is a young project built with meticulous attention to detail and a bold vision: building a new web ecosystem that "just works", using the stream oriented paradigm.

 Share the passion?
 Would like to help?<br>
 Come say hi, there's a good amount of work to do and the roadmap is below.